smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   type, except Genesect will still take neutral damage from SR)

-- Unown gets an item named Strange Orb (select "Stick" in the teambuilder) It triples its SpA and doubles its Spe, and changes its type to the type of its Hidden Power.
+- Unown gets an item named Strange Orb (select "Stick" in the teambuilder) It doubles its SpA and Spe, and changes its type to the type of its Hidden Power.

 - Bug/Flying Quiver Dancers get an item named GossamerWing (select "Stick" in the teambuilder).
 It negates the Flying weaknesses (take half damage from